 However, more people are calling them “cans,” which, even though it drives me nuts, is apparently an acceptable description for a “suppressor.”

-It can be quieted with different ammunition, but never totally silent.
+The gun can be quieted with a suppressor and subsonic ammunition, but it’s never totally silent.
+The suppressor acts very similar to how a car’s muffler does.
+All it does, though, is muffle sound.
 Therefore, many folks scoff at the term “silencer” when talking about a suppressor.

-Calling it a silencer in some company is unsafe, while calling it a suppressor is always safe.
+Calling it a silencer or a “can” in some company is unsafe, while calling it a suppressor is always safe.
+I, personally, just use the word suppressor.

 This one can be tough, and I find that it really depends upon the age of the person doing the talking.
 The revolver is obvious, and refers to a “wheel gun” that makes use of a rotating cylinder to fire each round.

-A pistol, on the other hand, generally refers to any handgun that is considered to be semi-automatic. (please note that I say “generally,” because there are exceptions to every rule)
+A pistol generally refers to any handgun that is considered to be semi-automatic. (please note that I say “generally,” because there are exceptions to every rule)

-A pistol can also be something that looks entirely like a rifle, but qualifies as a pistol from the ATF.
+A pistol can also be something that looks entirely like a rifle, but qualifies as a pistol from the ATF (I go a little bit more into detail on that here).

 And, once again speaking generally, a handgun can be used to talk about all of the above.